-Footnote 2 : As recognized by the Marrakesh Treaty to Facilitate Access to Published Works for Persons Who Are Blind, Visually Impaired, or Otherwise Print Disabled (June 27, 2013).
-The Parties recognize that some Parties facilitate the availability of works in accessible formats for beneficiaries beyond the requirements of the Marrakesh Treaty.]

-[KR Propose
+[AU propose: 3.
+Each party shall endeavour to provide an appropriate balance in its copyright and related rights system by providing limitations and exceptions, consistent with paragraph 1, for legitimate purposes including education, research, criticism, comment, news reporting, libraries and archives and facilitating access for persons with disability.

+4. For greater certainty, each Party may adopt or maintain limitations or exceptions to the rights described in paragraph 1 for fair use, as long as any such limitation or exception is confined as stated in paragraph 3]

+[KR/AU Propose; ASN/CN/ oppose: Article 2.6

-Copyright and Related Rights
+Copyright and Related Rights]

-KR Propose; ASN/IN/CN/NZ oppose: 1.
+[KR/AU Propose; ASN/IN/CN/NZ oppose: 1.
 Each Party shall provide that the term of protection of broadcast shall not be less than 50 years after the taking place of a broadcasting, whether this broadcasting is transmitted by wire or over the air, including by cable or satellite.]

-[KR propose; ASN/CN/NZ oppose: Broadcasting and Communication to the Public
+[KR propose; ASN/CN/NZ/AU/IN oppose:

 2. No Party may permit the retransmission of television signals (whether terrestrial, cable, or satellite) on the Internet without the authorization of the right holder or right holders, if any, of the content of the signal and of the signal.

+[IN propose :

-3. Each Party shall provide broadcasting organizations with the exclusive right to authorize or prohibit:
+3. Each Party shall provide broadcasting organizations with the exclusive right [AU propose :FN] to [IN oppose : authorize or] prohibit:

 the re-broadcasting of their broadcasts;